-- To know the design philosophies of concrete structures. - To understand the limit state design of flexural members and to know the behaviour of RC beams in shear and torsion. - To get the concepts of limit state design of columns and footings.
+- To know the design philosophies of concrete structures. - To understand the limit state design of flexural members and to know the behaviour of RC beams in shear and torsion. - To acquire knowledge on the concepts of limit state design of columns and footings.